roosemberth/karuiwm/README.md

 stwm
 ====

-An attempt to build a minimalistic dynamically tiling window manager with Xlib;
-inspired by [xmonad](http://xmonad.org/) and based on [dwm](http://dwm.suckless.org/).
+An attempt to build a dynamically tiling window manager with Xlib.
+It is inspired by [xmonad](http://xmonad.org/) and based on [dwm](http://dwm.suckless.org/).